Quick Summary

 Mistake 3: Not cancelling when circumstances change

-If the recipient gets a pay rise that pushes them into the Intermediate band, you should cancel Marriage Allowance.
+If the recipient gets a pay rise that pushes them above £43,662 into the Higher band, you should cancel Marriage Allowance.
 Otherwise, HMRC may claw back the relief at the end of the tax year through a tax code adjustment or Self Assessment bill.

 Mistake 4: Paying a claims company